CaelanDrayer/caelandrayer.ca/Fenna/A couple of mishaps/index.md

 ---
-title: A couple of mishaps
+title: a couple of mishaps
+draft: false
+tags:
+aliases:
-description: Stories about the various mishaps & calamities experienced
+description: stories about mishaps & calamities
-modified:
+permalink:
+enableToc: true
+cssclasses:
-created:
+created: 2025-04-13  15:01
+modified: 2025-04-13  16:20
+published:
 comments: true
+hide:
 ---

-# A couple of mishaps

 [A bit of a tow](A%20bit%20of%20a%20tow.md)